-Kentucky has been quite successful in establishing a diverse economic climate that supports businesses to thrive internationally.
-In 2019, Kentucky's total exports reached an all-time high with \$33.1 billion in goods and services shipped abroad, a 4.0 percent increase from one year prior.
+Kentucky has established a diverse economic climate that supports businesses internationally.
+In 2021, Kentucky's total exports reached \$29.5 billion in goods and services shipped abroad, making Kentucky the nation's 19th largest exporter.
 Ranking number one in bourbon exports, vehicle production per capita, and foreign direct investment jobs, the Commonwealth boasts a positive economic environment.
-While best known for its signature bourbon and equine industries, Kentucky heritage is also deeply rooted by the automotive, manufacturing, aerospace, primary metals, logistics, chemicals, healthcare, plastic and rubber industries.
+While best known for its signature bourbon and equine industries, the world's longest cave system in Mammoth Cave National Park, and the greatest length of navigable waterways and streams in the contiguous United States, Kentucky heritage is also deeply rooted in the automotive, manufacturing, aerospace, primary metals, logistics, chemicals, healthcare, plastic and rubber industries.